CarolinaTaylor/CarolinaTaylor.github.io/essays/smartquestions.md

 Primitives: variables that contain data.
 If you want to manipulate the data in a primitive variable you can manipulate that variable directly.
 By convention primitive types start with a lowercase letter.
 For example variables of type int or char are primitives.

 References: variables that contain the memory address of an Object i.e. variables that refer to an Object.
 If you want to manipulate the Object that a reference variable refers to you must dereference it.
 Dereferencing usually entails using . to access a method or field, or using [ to index an array.
 By convention reference types are usually denoted with a type that starts in uppercase.
-For example variables of type Object are references.
+For example, variables of type Object are references.

 Consider the following code where you declare a variable of primitive type int and don't initialize it: